FAQ and helpful resources

 Standard F&A rates for federal grants and contracts are negotiated with the Department of Health & Human Services (DHHS).
 The University’s current F&A rate agreement for basic and applied research on campus is 55.5%.

-The F&A rate is applied against two bases: Modified Total Direct Costs (MTDC) and Total Direct Costs (TDC).
+For the vast majority of applications, the F&A rate is applied to the Modified Total Direct Costs (MTDC); on rare occasions, F&A is applied to the Total Direct Costs (TDC).

 Visit DSP’s website for more information regarding F&A.